Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/installs.md

 ## Install *git*

 Type `git` at the command line.
 If it isn't installed, type `choco install git`.
 This will also install Git Bash.
+From now on, instead of using PowerShell, you will use Git Bash as your command line interface. (**Important:** Remember to run Git Bash as Administrator when installing anything).

 ## Install *vscode* + *existdb-vscode* module

 1. Check if vscode is already on your machine by typing `code --version` at the command line.
-2. If not, make sure PowerShell has been launched as administrator.
+2. If not, make sure Git Bash has been launched as administrator.
    - Type `choco install vscode`
 3. For *existdb-vscode*, install from https://marketplace.visualstudio.com/items?itemName=eXist-db.existdb-vscode&utm_source=VSCode.pro&utm_campaign=AhmadAwais